gut-puncture/Semantic-Gravity-RP/specification.md

 Data ingestion:

-1. ConceptNet is expected to fail in this run.
-Skip API queries and use the GPT-5.2 fallback generation below as the primary source.
+1. Use OMCS sentences as the primary source and form cloze prompts by masking a single content word.
-2. If ConceptNet unexpectedly works, you may query relations UsedFor, MadeOf, HasProperty, then:
+2. If ConceptNet unexpectedly works, you may query relations UsedFor, MadeOf, HasProperty, HasPart, AtLocation, CapableOf, UsedBy, Requires, Contains, WornOn, then:

    * take final segment after `/c/en/`
    * replace underscores with spaces